Feeling stuck in old patterns?

 • hyper-vigilance

-• emotional reactivity and being unable to regulate your emotions
+• emotional reactivity and inability to regulate your emotions OR feeling emotionally shut down and unavailable to others

 • self-esteem disorder (shame or grandiosity)